Danko Kovačević: Club career

 Born in Cetinje, he started playing in the youth team of Red Star Belgrade, before moving to FK Čukarički, having played with them in the 2010–11 Serbian SuperLiga.
-Then, he moved to Doxa Drama and played in the 2011–12 Superleague Greece.
-In summer 2012, he moved to Hungary to join Kaposvári Rákóczi.
+Then, he moved to Doxa Drama and played in the 2011–12 Super League Greece.
+In the summer of 2012, he moved to Hungary to join Kaposvári Rákóczi.
 He was part of the matchday squad in the 2012–13 Nemzeti Bajnokság I on five occasions but never made an appearance, and spent most of the time in the second team of Kaposvar playing in the second division.

 During the winter break, he moved to his native Montenegro and played the rest of the season with FK Lovćen, although got only one appearance in the 2012–13 Montenegrin First League.
 In the summer of 2013, he returned to Serbia and signed with FK BSK Borča who had just been relegated from the Serbian SuperLiga.
 In 2015, he joined Polish II liga club Stal Stalowa Wola, before moving to Iskar.
 In 2017, he moved to Vietnamese club Sông Lam Nghe An, with whom he won the 2017 Vietnamese Cup.

 In early 2018, he moved back to Montenegro to join Grbalj.

 In May 2019, Kovačević joined Selangor United.